Faridthegiga/Falix/README.md

 - React Player: A customizable media player component for React.
 - React Select: A flexible and customizable select input component for React.
 - React Toastify: Add toasts to your React application with ease.

-## Contributing
-We welcome contributions to enhance the Movie Application!
-Please submit a pull request if you have any ideas, improvements, or bug fixes.
-Make sure to adhere to the existing code style and provide clear commit messages.

 ## License
 This project is licensed under the MIT License.